-6. Floating Support and Other Mental Health Services
+6. Floating Support and Help When You Need It

 We continued to provide floating support services in Bristol and in Bath and North East Somerset (BANES).
 The service offers tailored one-to-one practical and emotional support to help individuals to become as independent as possible, improve their wellbeing and reduce their need for longer term support.
-The service worked with 36 clients during the year, each receiving between 1 and 13 support hours per week.
-Most of this work is paid per hour of support delivered.
-It continues to be challenging to make this type of "spot" contract financially viable.
+The service worked with 35 clients during the year, each receiving between 1 and 13 support hours per week.